Lapin0t/phd-manuscript/main/08_conclusion.typ

-*A Logic for Strategies* #sym.space.quad Besides correctness w.r.t. observational equivalence, a common property to investigate is the reverse implication, i.e., completeness.
+*A Logic for Strategies* #sym.space.quad Besides correctness w.r.t. observational equivalence, a common property to investigate is the reverse implication, i.e., completeness #guil[full abstraction].
 Following game semantical insights, it is largely expected that our OGS model of effect-free languages can only hope to be complete when restricted to _innocent_ strategies.
 Innocence is a property of a strategy, essentially meaning that it plays the same moves in any two observationally equivalent situations.
 It is a characterization of _purity_ at the level of strategies.
-Logically, it is a _safety property_, in the sense that it can be expressed as the inability to play certain moves, solely based on the past history: nothing bad ever happens.
+Logically, it is a _safety property_, in the sense that it can be expressed as the inability to play certain moves, solely based on the past history: nothing bad ever happens. #guil[Je ne comprends pas cette analogie avec une propriété de safety.]

 More generally, other such predicates are of interest in game semantics, such as _well-bracketedness_ (following a stack discipline for answering